rook/rook/tests/README.md

 ## Instructions

 ## Setup

+### Container Runtime

+By default, the test suite tries to use the `docker` command line tool.
+To use an alternative container runtime tool, set the `DOCKERCMD` environment variable to your command line tool of choice.

 ### Install Kubernetes
 You can choose any Kubernetes flavor of your choice.
 The test framework only depends on kubectl being configured.